Visiting Muscat Oman for the First Time

 Culture In Oman

 Prayer The Adhan starts just before sunrise, the call of prayer is heard from all over; masjidds are close enough you can her it no matter which direction you go in.
 The men go to masjid to pray and the women have the choice to go along too or stay at home.
 The first adhan of the day is for Fajr prayer, the dawn prayer before the sun rises.
 After this the men go out to work, many go out into the oil fields and work in the engineering industry.
 The men will return home to their wives and children at lunch time when they have a few hours break in the afternoon, like a Spanish siesta.
 The men will later go back to work and return again a final time in the early evening.

 I had a really laid-back time in Muscat with Joshua, we would visit other sisters from the UK who got married to Omani’s and moved abroad, whole English families moved to Oman, they love the life there and would’t change it for the world.
 We went to a town called Adhahir, Bidiyah.
 Joshua played with the local children in the playground while us women were talking about life, fasting and well… Star Wars.

 In conclusion Oman is a seriously beautiful and very clean country with good, loving people, well maintained roads and green spaces.
 Oman is also home to the worlds oldest natural harbour where you can see Sultan Qaboos Royal Ship, excellent universities and amazing Masjids especially the Grand Mosque of Muscat which we often visited; we met many wonderful sisters there and tourists who shared their views of Islam, they came to the Cultural Centre where they can obtain information and books on Islam plus delicious Omani tea and juicy dates.
-The beaches in Oman are truly wonderful and on my next trip I hope to visit some of Oman’s top beaches.
+Don’t forget about Oman’s top beaches.

 Follow Our Facebook Page HERE!